 Electrical stimulation with a non-implantable stimulator is delivered generally by anal probes connected to an external pulse generator.
 The electrical stimulation is controlled via a probe wired to a device.
 A variation in the amplitude and frequency of the electrical pulse is used to mimic and stimulate the different physiologic mechanisms of the voiding response, depending on the type of etiology of incontinence.
 The Urgent PC Neuromodulation System is not FDA-cleared for the treatment of fecal incontinence.
 The company’s website states that the treatment can be used for this condition and that the recommended initial course of treatment includes 12 weekly sessions.
 In February 2014, the InTone®MV (InControl Medical, Brookfield, WI), a nonimplantable device that provides electrical stimulation and/or biofeedback via manometry, was cleared by FDA.
-The device is intended for the treatment of male and female urinary and fecal incontinence.
+The device is intended for the treatment of geno typical male and geno typical female urinary and fecal incontinence.

 The procedure for PTNS consists of the insertion of a needle above the medial malleolus into the posterior tibial nerve followed by the application of low voltage (10mA, 1–10 Hz frequency) electrical stimulation that produces sensory and motor responses (i.e., a tickling sensation and plantar flexion or fanning of all toes).
 Noninvasive PTNS has also been delivered with surface electrodes.

-National Institute for Health and Clinical Excellence concluded: "Current evidence on the safety and efficacy of injectable bulking agents for faecal incontinence does not appear adequate for this procedure to be used without special arrangements for consent and for audit or research, which should take place in the context of a clinical trial or formal audit protocol that includes information on well-defined patient groups."
+"Current evidence on the safety and efficacy of injectable bulking agents for faecal incontinence does not appear adequate for this procedure to be used without special arrangements for consent and for audit or research, which should take place in the context of a clinical trial or formal audit protocol that includes information on well-defined patient groups."

 Note: See the related policy, Anorectal Biofeedback number 02.01.04.